CHC30121 Certificate III in Early Childhood Education and Care

 Admission Requirements

-3. Have an IELTS* score of 6.0 (test results must be no more than 2 years old).
+- Have an IELTS* score of 6.0 with no band less than 5.5 (test results must be no more than 2 years old).
 English language competence can also be demonstrated through documented evidence of any of the following:

 *Note that other English language tests such as PTE and TOEFL can be accepted.
 Students are required to provide their results so that it can be confirmed they are equivalent to IELTS 6.0.